ramanagali/Interview_Guide/Cloud_DevOps_Interview_Questions.md

 <summary></summary>

   * **type g**
-  	* Browser Auto Complete function kicks in
+  	* Browser Auto Complete function from history, bookmarks, cookies, cache and popular searches kicks in
   * **press enter**
-  	* char converted to int 13, signal will be sent
+  	* char converted to int 13, signal will be sent to hardware microprocessor
   * **parse URL**
-      * it has http or /(slash)|
+      * it forms Uniform Resource Locator i.e. protocol-http and resource "/"
   * **URL or Search**
-    - uses default search engine if its search term
+    - uses default search engine if its URL or search term ?
-  * **Convert non-ASCII**
+  * **Convert non-ASCII chars in hostname**
-    * convert URL to a-z,A-Z,0-9,-,. to ASCII
+    * convert URL hostname chars from a-z,A-Z,0-9,-,. to ASCII encoding
   * **HSTS Check**
-    * browser checks preloded HTTP Strict Trasnport Security policy
+    * browser checks preloded HTTP Strict Trasnport Security policy ?
-    * HTTP from the list
+    * HTTPS instead of HTTP.
   * **DNS Lookup**
-    - verify DNS from browser cache
+    - verify DNS name from browser cache
-    - check local machine hostfile mapping for DNS lookup
+    - check local machine host file mapping for DNS lookup
     - if not local router or DNS server
-    - Address Resolution(ARP) process for default Gateway
+    - Address Resolution(ARP) process for default Gateway IP
   * **Address Resolution Protocol**
     - Check local ARP Cache for target IP
     - if not, any subnets target IP in the local route table
     - if not use default gateway subnet
     - grab local MAC address, look for target MAC Address
     - sends L2 (Data link)
-    - broadcast the ARP request to all other ports and wait for reploy
+    - broadcast the ARP request to all other ports and wait for reply
     - if any switch, the re-broadcast the ARP request to all other ports
     - ARP reply is received, now we know DNS server IP
     - DNS client(source port 1023) establish socket UDP port 53 on DNS Server